ryantpayton/MapleStory-Client/README.md

 HeavenClient is a custom, made-from-scratch game client.

 # Supported versions
-- The client is currently compatible with version 83 servers.
+- The client is currently compatible with version 83 servers
-- The client has only been tested with [HeavenMS].
+- The client has only been tested with [HeavenMS]
 - **[Switch]**
 - **[Linux]**

 # Configuration
 The build can be configured by editing the **MapleStory.h** file.
 The following options are available:
 - **USE_ASIO**: Use Asio for networking (additional dependency)
-- **USE_CRYPTO**: Use cryptography when communicating for the server.
+- **USE_CRYPTO**: Use cryptography when communicating for the server
-- **USE_NX**: Use NX files instead of WZ files.
+- **USE_NX**: Use NX files instead of WZ files
 - **USE_DEBUG**: This suppresses the generation of the Settings file

 The default settings can be configured by editing the **Configuration.h** file.
 These are also generated after a game session in a file called **Settings**.
 These can be altered in the same way as **Configuration.h**, although, these do not persist if you delete the file, unlike **Configuration.h**.